cockroachdb/docs/src/current/cockroachcloud/export-metrics-advanced.md

 --- | --- | ---
 `GET` | `ADMIN`, `EDIT`, or `READ` | Returns the current status of the metrics export configuration.
 `POST` | `ADMIN` or `EDIT` | Enables metrics export, or updates an existing metrics export configuration.
-`DELETE` | `ADMIN` | Disables metrics export, halting all metrics export to Amazon CloudWatch, Datadog, or Prometheus.
+`DELETE` | `ADMIN` | Disables metrics export, halting all metrics export to Amazon CloudWatch, Datadog, Prometheus, or Azure Monitor.

 See [Service accounts]({% link cockroachcloud/managing-access.md %}#manage-service-accounts) for instructions on configuring a service account with these required permissions.